 We are relatively content in our lives.
 But naturally curious about what else is out there in the world.
 Wondering what we’re missing out on.

 Men and women alike ruin marriages over flights of fancy.
 They do irreparable damage to their families.

 Men are famous for their wandering eyes.
 I’m not saying women aren’t.
-But women tend to want to protect the family unit, in their nurturing way that is probably something biological that has helped the species to survive.
+But women tend to want to protect the family unit in their nurturing way.
+Probably due to something biological that has helped the species to survive.

 A man can tell you he loves you more than anyone can love you.
 You shine inside this glowing spotlight.
 And he can be telling another woman the very same story.
 Or at least one similar.

 He is lured by the novelty of another woman, the illicitness is provocative, and it is so exciting to have another woman fawn over him so.

 This Is The Story In Many Families: